babybench/2025/api.md

     - ``intrinsic_motivation_wrapper.py``: a starter code for training a generic policy that uses intrinsic motivations
     - ``intrinsic_selftouch_count.py``: a starter code for training a self-touch policy to maximize the number of touched sensors
     - ``intrinsic_handregard_saliency.py``: a starter code for training a hand regard policy to maximize visual saliency
-    - ``goal_based_wrapper.py``: a starter code for training a generic policy that uses goal-based learning
-    - ``goal_selftouch_sensors.py``: a starter code for training a self-touch policy to maximize the number of touched sensors
-    - ``goal_based_handregard.py``: a starter code for training a hand regard policy to maximize visual saliency
 - ``MIMo``: the MIMo repository
 - ``results``: a folder to store the results of the training and evaluations
     - ``test_installation``: a folder with the results of the installation test (created after running ``test_installation.py``)